dalbeertws/fastapi/README.md

 `pip install -r requirements.text`

-4. Create Database on your system and replace the creds of database in `sql_app.database.py` file
+4. Create Database on your system and replace the creds of database in `database.database.py` file

 5. Run the server

 `uvicorn main:app --reload`

-Swagger Documentation Link: http://127.0.0.1:8000/docs# fastapi